 We offer the full range of interventional cardiology treatments, including:

 A coronary angiogram is a procedure that uses X-ray imaging to see the inside of your heart’s blood vessels.
 The procedure is performed with the use of local anesthesia and intravenous sedation.
 A small catheter is inserted through the skin into an artery in either the groin or the arm.
 Guided by a special x-ray viewing instrument known as a fluoroscope, the catheter is then advanced to the opening of the blood vessels that supply blood to the heart.
 Then a small amount of radiographic contrast is injected into these vessels.
 The images produced can accurately reveal the extent and severity of all coronary artery blockages.
 If stenting or angioplasty is necessary, it is often performed at this time.

 Angioplasty is a non-surgical method of widening obstructed coronary arteries.
 A collapsed balloon attached to a catheter is inserted into the narrowed arteries and inflating using water pressure 75-500 times stronger than normal blood pressure.
 This compresses the fatty deposits lining the artery and allows more blood and oxygen to be delivered to the heart muscle.
 This procedure can relieve chest pain or angina and minimize or stop a heart attack.

 Stents are placed in an artery during angioplasty and remain in the artery as a “scaffold”, unlike the balloon which is removed after the procedure is complete.
-Stents have decreased the numbers of patients needing emergency open heart to below 1%.
-There are different types of stents, bare-metal stents, a drug-eluting stents and covered stent.
+Stents have decreased the number of patients needing emergency open heart to below 1%.
+There are different types of stents, bare-metal stents, drug-eluting stents, and covered stent.
 Stents cannot be used on all patients.
 Make sure you discuss all treatment options with your physician to determine what is best for you.

 The iliac is the main blood vessel of the lower limbs.
 The angioplasty and stent process is the same as mentioned above.